 In July 2021, the Procurement Department issued a Request for Proposal (RFP) for Management Consulting Professional with Indefinite Delivery Indefinite Quantity Services (IDIQ).
-Given the disruption caused by COVID 19 and transition in leadership over the past several years, the purpose of this solicitation will be for TARC to receive consulting support to examine TARC's internal operations with a goal to develop a high functioning and effective TARC leadership team to move the agency forward and thus better serve our riders and community as a whole.
+This type of procurement focuses the work effort on tasks, often called a 'task based contract'.
+The purpose of this effort will be consulting support to develop a strategic, customer focused, outcomes-based roadmap to first guide and then elevate the performance of TARC.
+Given the disruption caused by COVID 19, transition in leadership, changing commuting patterns along with a challenging labor market, these services will provide facilitation and consultation for TARC leadership to develop internal organizational strategies and performance based outcomes to move the agency forward and thus better serve our riders.

 The solicitation was advertised in TransitTalent.com and TARC's online portal as well as emailed directly to a number of consulting firms nationwide.
-Proposals were received from three (3) qualified and experienced professional firms and two (2) were deemed responsible and within range, thus progressing to the step 2 presentation/interview of the evaluation process with the following entities:

-- TransPro Consulting - Hatch LTK
+Proposals were received from three (3) qualified and experienced professional firms and two (2) were deemed responsible and within range, thus progressing to the step 2 presentation/interview of the evaluation process with the following entities: TransPro Consulting and Hatch LTK